Issues of Concern

 Ethics

-When ethical dilemmas occur, and there is disagreement on how to proceed with the end-of-life care for the dying patient, ethics committees can convene.
-The purpose of ethics committees is to advise the hospital staff, not to take over or direct patient care.
+When ethical dilemmas occur, and there is disagreement on how to proceed with end-of-life care for the dying patient, ethics committees can convene.
+The purpose of ethics committees is to advise the hospital staff not to take over or direct patient care.
 Although the decisions of ethics committees are not legally binding, these interprofessional committees, including physicians, nurses, chaplains, social workers, and case managers, serve to offer professional advice in situations where conflict has occurred.

 Pain and Symptom Management

-The research shows adequate pain management is one of the most discussed concerns for patients facing the end of life.[21][22]
+The research shows adequate pain management is 1 of the most discussed concerns for patients facing the end of life.[21][22]
 Healthcare team members are encouraged to complete comprehensive assessments of the patient’s pain on a routine basis and structure care around these assessments, knowing that pain control frequently changes.
 Choosing the correct assessment tool for measuring a person’s pain depends upon the developmental and cognitive ability of the patient.
-The Child and Infant’s Postoperative Pain Scale (CHIPPS) can be used for neonates and infants, while the PQRST scale is useful for all adults who are verbally capable of expressing their needs.[23]
-Healthcare team members should bear in mind some scales exist for those who are not capable of verbally expressing their needs.
+The Child and Infant’s Postoperative Pain Scale can be used for neonates and infants, while the PQRST scale is useful for all adults who are verbally capable of expressing their needs.[23]
+Healthcare team members should bear in mind that some scales exist for those incapable of verbally expressing their needs.
 Scales such as the PAINAD can be used when patients have a diagnosis, such as dementia or expressive aphasia, that limits their ability to self-report their pain.
-Regardless of the type of scale used, a thorough self-report is needed from the patient, which should inform the physical exam completed by the healthcare team member.
-The healthcare team member should differentiate the different types of pain the patient is experiencing (i.e., neuropathic vs. visceral) and use this comprehensive data collection to help control pain symptoms.
+Regardless of the scale used, a thorough self-report is needed from the patient, which should inform the physical exam completed by the healthcare team member.
+The healthcare team member should differentiate the different types of pain the patient is experiencing (ie, neuropathic vs visceral) and use this comprehensive data collection to help control pain symptoms.
 There are a variety of ways pain is treatable.
 Those that are pharmacological include administering opioids, non-opioids, and adjuvants such as antidepressants and corticosteroids.
 Non-pharmacological treatment for pain includes heat/cold therapy, meditation, massage therapy, and music therapy.
 The type of treatment chosen should be based on a comprehensive patient assessment and should include the patient’s needs and desires.
 Also, depending on the state laws where the patient receives end-of-life care, medical marijuana is an effective treatment for pain management.

-One of the most common respiratory symptoms patients can experience during end-of-life care is dyspnea, or difficulty breathing.
+One of the most common respiratory symptoms patients can experience during end-of-life care is dyspnea or difficulty breathing.
 Research shows that as many as 70% of all dying patients report dyspnea symptoms during end-of-life care.
-As with pain, the healthcare team members must complete a thorough assessment of dyspnea symptoms.
-This involves assessing the rate, depth, rhythm, pattern, and effort of breathing.[24]
+As with pain, the healthcare team members must thoroughly assess dyspnea symptoms.
+This involves assessing the rate, depth, rhythm, and breathing effort.[24]
 Assessment tools, such as the Respiratory Distress Observational Scale (RDOS), are available to help guide healthcare team members' assessments.
 The RDOS measures a patient’s heart rate, respiratory rate, restlessness, paradoxical breathing pattern, accessory muscle use, grunting at end-expiration, nasal flaring, and look of fear.
 These categories give the healthcare team members comprehensive data to treat the symptoms of dyspnea.
+Pharmacological treatments for dyspnea include bronchodilators and the use of opioids.[25]
+Non-pharmacological interventions include position changes, oxygen therapy, and energy conservation techniques.
+Comprehensive and frequent dyspnea assessments must occur so treatment options change as symptoms and patient status change.

 GI symptoms that can occur at the end of life include anorexia and constipation.
 Both can be symptoms of the terminal disease the patient is living with, side effects of treatments, or both.
 Proper assessment as to the cause of these symptoms is key to treating them.
 Pharmacological treatments of anorexia include antipsychotics such as olanzapine and corticosteroids, while non-pharmacological treatments include calorie-rich diets, foods patients enjoy, and odor control.[26][27]
 Constipation is another GI symptom patients can experience at the end of life.
 Again, a thorough assessment is needed to determine the cause of this symptom.
 Proper bowel assessment and examination of medication side effects merit consideration when assessing the patient with constipation.
 A common pharmacological treatment when constipation results from opioid use is a GI motility stimulator.
 Non-pharmacological interventions include hydration, fiber-rich diets, and mobility.

 Psychiatric symptoms such as depression and anxiety affect the psychological health domain of the dying patient.
 These symptoms can range from moderate to severe and should be assessed using valid tools to direct treatment.
-A plethora of tools exists to measure the symptoms of depression and anxiety.
+A plethora of tools exist to measure the symptoms of depression and anxiety.
 The Self-Stigma Depression Scale and the Hamilton Depression Rating Scale can be used to measure depressive symptoms.[30]
 The General Anxiety Disorder (GAD-7) and Hamilton Anxiety Rating Scale can measure anxiety symptoms.[31][32]

 Pharmacological interventions include SSRIs and NDRIs, such as bupropion.[33][34]
 Non-pharmacological treatment for depression includes cognitive behavior therapy and exercise.[35][36]
 Among the most common pharmacological interventions to treat anxiety symptoms are benzodiazepines.[37]
 Cognitive-behavioral therapy, as well as meditation, is effective in reducing anxiety symptoms.[38]